reactjstampabay/2020-05-27-virtual-dev-environment/README.md

   * Install PostgreSQL client tools.
   * Install all required tooling on our VPS.
   * Demonstrate how VS Code can be used to [open a remote folder](https://code.visualstudio.com/docs/remote/ssh) so we can develop against our API.

+### Spin up a linux VPS

+**Why?** Allows us to move processor intense operations, like running a Docker Container, off our local machine.
+Some wins for this are longer battery life, ability to use less expensive hardware, and reduction of fan noise!